pingu8007/jekyll-now/_posts/2021-03-12-springboot-filter-stacktrace.md

 > This conversion word can also use evaluators to test logging events against a given criterion before creating the output.
 For example, using **%ex{full, EX_DISPLAY_EVAL}** will display the full stack trace of the exception only if the evaluator called *EX_DISPLAY_EVAL* returns a **negative** answer.
 Evaluators are described further down in this document.

-The syntax `-%wEx{full, PACKAGE_NAME...}` should exclude all frames matching to packages listed in PACKAGE_NAME.
+The syntax `%wEx{full, PACKAGE_NAME...}` should exclude all frames matching to packages listed in PACKAGE_NAME.

 In most case, those frames we don't want are: